Alex Verdugo Player Props: Red Sox vs. Mariners

 Alex Verdugo At The Plate

-- Verdugo has 27 doubles, four triples, seven home runs and 36 walks while hitting .272.
+- Verdugo has 27 doubles, four triples, eight home runs and 37 walks while batting .271.

+- Looking at the 94 games he has played this season, he's hit a long ball in eight of them (8.5%), and in 1.9% of his trips to the dish.

-- In 30.1% of his games this season, Verdugo has had at least one RBI.
-He's picked up more than one in 8.6% and driven in three or more of his team's runs in two contests.
+- Verdugo has driven in a run in 29 games this season (30.9%), including nine games with more than one RBI (9.6%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.